 1. Empirical vs applied knowledge

 Research involves the production of generalisable knowledge, sometimes theoretical, other times practical.
 That is, its prime purpose is to gather knowledge from a key group of respondents so that broader inferences can be drawn about a population of interest.
-Evaluation, on the other hand, is more interested in specific, applied knowledge so that evaluative conclusions can reliably be drawn about what is being evaluated.
+Evaluation, on the other hand, is more concerned with specific, applied knowledge so that evaluative conclusions can reliably be drawn about what is being evaluated.

 2. Value-free vs determining value